nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 ## Order maintenance
 I have a payment system and for the refund process, I need first to have a double human validation.
 Then the refund can append.
 And it must append only once.

-For a refund subject, I will say that the refund must be exactly in 3rd place or crash.
+For a refund subject, I will say that the refund must be exactly in 3rd place or fail.

 ```typescript
 // connect to NATS
 const nc = connect();